J-turn Steering

 Velocity Initial vehicle velocity.

-Initial power run The time at the beginning of the event used to verify the vehicle reached the steady state.
+Initial power run The time period at the start of the event used to ensure the vehicle reached the steady-state condition before the steering input begins.

 First turn direction Defines the steer direction used in the first turn.

 First steer angle* Angle in degrees of the initial steer input.
-A positive number turns the vehicle right and a negative number turns the vehicle left.
+A positive number turns the vehicle right and a negative number turns the vehicle left (as seen by the driver).

 First lean angle** The demand lean angle for the initial turn in degrees.

-First step duration Time required to input the First steer angle (a step function is used to input the angle to the steering wheel).
+First step duration Time required to apply the First steer angle to the steering wheel (the angle is applied using a step function).

-First turn duration Time duration for which the steering is held fixed at the First steer angle.
+First turn duration Time duration for which the steering input remains fixed at the specified First steer angle.

 Second turn direction Defines the direction used in the second turn.